Wednesday, March 6, 2024

 And finally a Treble and Bass boost were both added to the mix.
 Again, no Rangemasters here, but both pedals accomplish what it is advertised.

-So this brings us to the first real fuzz in the RE Series; the Big Muff-inspired RE-102 Distortion Booster. *this release date is a bit of a mystery, but my best guess is 1975, and at the very earliest, late '74.
+So this brings us to the first real fuzz in the RE Series; the Big Muff-inspired RE-102 Distortion Sustainer. *this release date is a bit of a mystery, but my best guess is 1975, and at the very earliest, late '74.
 It featured a modified Triangle Muff circuit that removed both the recovery gain stage and the tone control found in a typical Big Muff.
 This created a beautiful, crunchy and wooly fuzz that sounds like a lower gain Muff going into a dirty tube amp.
 To me it's closest sonic cousin isn't even a Muff at all, but one of my other favorite fuzzes, the Italian Vox Distortion Booster

 So after completely nailing a very cool interpretation of the Big Muff you would think that Aria would just have stopped there.